This was the highest viewed post for the year with 4,600+ shares so far!

-As I shifted my focus during my prayers, from myself to God, I did begin to sense His grace like the above Scripture described.
+As I shifted my focus during my prayers, from myself to God, I did begin to sense His grace as the above Scripture described.
 The intimate communion became the sweetest part of my prayer life.

 Just as a teenager hopefully matures into adulthood and begins to enjoy their parents instead of fighting against them, I matured in my prayers and began to enjoy God.What blessed moments in time when we can actually ENJOY our God!
 Click To Tweet

 I finally trusted Him-His love, wisdom, and power.